What is The Next System Project?

 One of the signs that a crisis is systemic, rather than purely political or economic, is that key indicators decline or stay the same regardless of changes in political power or business cycles.
 Our Index of Systemic Trends tracks key social, economic and political indicators to provide a “snapshot” as to the performance of the U.S. political economy as a whole over time.
 On many very important indicators of economic, social, and democratic health there has been little improvement and, in many cases, substantial deterioration over an extended period – pointing to the need to move in the direction of a new system that will produce better outcomes.

-In late 2024 we are publishing the first ever UK edition of the Index of Systemic Trends.
+In 2025 we will be publishing the first ever UK edition of the Index of Systemic Trends.

 Financialization – the diversion of financial flows away from production and consumption towards asset markets in pursuit of capital gains – is not yet widely enough understood, even as it becomes the increasingly damaging force behind the extractive economy and its consequences for workers, society, and the natural world.
 Our work seeks to make visible and quantify financialization as a powerful and system-shaping process behind the present crisis, and to propose democratic economy solutions that point in the direction of definancialization and decommodification – an escape from the new dead hand of rent-seeking in our political economy.